HangfireIO/Cronos/README.md

 ### Daylight Saving Time (DST)

-Cronos considers situation related to DST.
-But Cronos behavior deffer from standard cron implementations:
+For ease of understanding, we consider a case, where a one-hour shift occurs at 02:00 local time, in spring the clock jumps forward from the last instant of 01:59 standard time to 03:00 DST, whereas in autumn the clock jumps backward from the last instant of 01:59 am DST to 01:00 am standard time, repeating that hour.

+Cron behavior is clear and logical until Daylight saving time comes.
+Lots of implementations don't handle the DST.
+Thus if a job is scheduled for 1:30 am then it can be performed twice: before and after shifting clock backward.
+Or worse, if your job should be performed at 2:30 every day when time will jump from 2:00 am to 3:00 am the job won't be performed.
+Very bad.

+The easiest solution: do not schedule any cron jobs from 1:00 am to 3:00 am on Sunday morning!
+But who rememberes about DST until it comes?

+Cronos solution: properly handle the daylight saving time.
+But before we should answer to questions:
+- If a job should be performed in the period of the clock jumping should we perform it?
+- How many times?

-**Adjust clocks forward**.
+**Shift clocks forward**.
-If an expression has '*' in second or minute field it means that each cron job which should be performed from 2:00 to 2:59 will be skipped.
-In other cases similar jobs will be performed at 3:00.
+A job will be skipped if it is secondly or minutely (second or minute field conatains '*') and it should be performed from 2:00 am to 2:59 am.
+In other cases, a job will be performed once at 3:00 am.
 See examples:
-* `0 30 * * * ?`, `0 30 1-12 * * ?` - job will be performed at 1:30, then at 3:00 and then at 3:30.
+* `0 30 * * * ?`, `0 30 1-12 * * ?` - job will be performed at 1:30 am, then at 3:00 am and then at 3:30 am.
-* `0 30 2 * * ?` - job will be perfomed at 3:00.
+* `0 30 2 * * ?` - job will be perfomed at 3:00 am.
-* `0 * * * * ?` - job will be performed every minute from 1:00 to 2:00.
-Then time will jump from 2:00 to 3:00.
+* `0 * * * * ?` - job will be performed every minute from 1:00 am to 2:00 am.
+Then time will jump from 2:00 am to 3:00 am.
 Then the job will continue to run every minute.
-So all jobs which had to be perfomed from 2:00 to 2:59  will be skipped.
+So all jobs which had to be perfomed from 2:00 am to 2:59 am will be skipped.
 * `0 * 2 ? * *` - job will be skipped in that day.
-So it will be performed just next day every minute from 2:00 to 2:59.
+So it will be performed just next day every minute from 2:00 am to 2:59 am.

-**Adjust clocks backward**.
+**Shift clocks backward**.
-If an expression has '*' in hour field it means that each cron job which should be performed from 1:00 to 1:59 will be re-performed after adjusting clock backward.
-In hour field contains other values a job will be performed just before jumping time from 1:59 to 1:00.
+A job will be performed twice before and after the clock shifting if it is secondly, minutely or hourly (an cron expression contains '*' in second, minute or hour field).
+In other cases a job will be performed only before the clock shifting.
 See examples:
-* `0 30 * * * ?` - job will be scheduled at 1:30 before and after adjusting clock backward.
+* `0 30 * * * ?` - job will be scheduled at 1:30 am before and after shifting clock backward.
-* `0 30 1 * * ?`, `0 30 1,2,10-12 * * ?` - job will be scheduled once at 1:30 before adjusting clock backward.
+* `0 30 1 * * ?`, `0 30 1,2,10-12 * * ?` - job will be scheduled once at 1:30 before shifting clock backward.
-* `0 * * * * ?` - job will be perfomed every minute from 1:00 to 1:59.
-After adjusting clock backward job will continue to run every second.
+* `0 * * * * ?` - job will be perfomed every minute from 1:00 am to 1:59 am.
+After shifting clock backward job will continue to run every second.
-* `0 * 1 ? * *` - job will be performed every minute from 1:00 to 1:59.
-So it will be performed until the next day at 1:00.
+* `0 * 1 ? * *` - job will be perfomed every minute from 1:00 am to 1:59 am.
+After shifting clock backward job will continue to run every second from 1:00 am to 1:59 am.

 ### Format